exGeni/free_proxy_telegram_bot/README.md

 # Proxy Bot

 Proxy Bot is a Telegram bot that helps users manage and use proxy servers.
 It provides functionalities to get new proxies, check current proxies, and offers a simple interface for users to interact with proxy services.
+To retrieve proxy data, the open source free API service proxyscrape.com is used.
+To store data, a local database is created using SQLite.

 ## Features